 Which mouse pads will preserve the quality of my gaming mouse?

-Hard mouse pads can wear out your mouse’s feet faster, though.
+Though some gamers will look for the best hard gaming mouse pad, a hard mouse pad can wear out your mouse’s feet faster.
 Cloth mouse pads are softer and less abrasive, so they won’t damage the mouse’s feet as much.

 Which mouse pads are more durable?